 We’re using the best available technologies to minimise noise and vibration.
 We’re also closely monitoring the noise, vibration and air quality during piling to ensure we keep impacts to a minimum.

-We expect we'll complete piling by October 2020.
+We expect to complete piling in September 2020.

 One of three piling rigs being used on Stage 3